 How Peer Support and Comprehensive Programs are Transforming Lives of Teens in Recovery

 Every weekday at 5280 High School in Denver starts the same way.
-Students in recovery from drug and alcohol addiction gather on the steps of the school’s indoor auditorium to discuss a topic chosen by staff members.
+Students in recovery from drug and alcohol addiction gather on the steps of the school’s indoor auditorium.
+They discuss a topic chosen by staff members.
 One recent morning, they talked about mental health and sobriety.
 A teenage boy dressed in tan corduroys, a black hoodie, and sneakers went first.

 Another classmate shared that she initially started using drugs for fun, only to become hooked.
-A third student discussed how addiction negatively impacted his mental health.
-A fourth student proudly announced an upcoming milestone: “In, like, two days, I’ll be six months sober,” she said, as her classmates cheered.
+A third student discussed how addiction negatively affected his mental health.
+A fourth student proudly announced an upcoming milestone.
+She said, “In, like, two days, I’ll be six months sober.”
+Her classmates cheered.

 These students attend Colorado’s only recovery high school — one of 43 nationwide.
-Designed for students recovering from substance use disorder and related mental health challenges, 5280 High School opened in 2018 as a public charter school and today enrolls more than 100 students.
+5280 High School is designed for students recovering from substance use disorder.
+It also supports those with related mental health challenges.
+It opened in 2018 as a public charter school and today enrolls more than 100 students.
 The school’s mission is clear: help kids learn to live a substance-free life while receiving a comprehensive education.
 This includes attending recovery meetings and wellness activities, alongside traditional high school classes like English, math, and Spanish.

-“They can go on to college or a career and really handle anything that life throws at them,” said 5280’s founder and executive director, Dr. Melissa Mouton.
+“They can go on to college or a career.
+They can really handle anything that life throws at them,” said 5280’s founder and executive director, Dr. Melissa Mouton.

 The effectiveness of recovery high schools is notable.
-Compared with their peers at regular schools who have gone through treatment, recovery high school students have better attendance, are more likely to stay sober, and have a graduation rate at least 21% higher.
-“For this particular group of young people who have these disorders, this can be a lifesaver,” said John Kelly, director of the Recovery Research Institute at Massachusetts General Hospital.
+Compared with their peers at regular schools who have gone through treatment, recovery high school students have better attendance.
+They are more likely to stay sober.
+They also have a graduation rate at least 21% higher.
+“For these young people with disorders, it can be a lifesaver,” said John Kelly.
+He is the director of the Recovery Research Institute at Massachusetts General Hospital.
 “It can help them create a social norm of recovery.”

 Sophomore Alexis Castillo, 16, is one of those benefiting from 5280’s unique approach.
 She is in recovery for alcohol and fentanyl addictions.
 Several of her friends attended the school when she enrolled during her freshman year and initially loved it.
 But after a while, some of Castillo’s friends left and she grew disillusioned.
 She stopped going to class and wasn’t motivated to work her recovery steps.